abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           your business so they have lasting impact.

-          set up a Business Design team to make sure these skills are embedded in your organisation so they have lasting impact.
+          We can help you set up a Business Design team to make sure these skills are embedded in your organisation so they have lasting impact.
         highlight: false
         actions: []
         type: pricing_plan